MyMemoroid/mymemoroid.github.io/style_guidelines.md

 ## Links

-- Links will be bolded and underlined with a color which contrasts the background.
+- Links will be underlined with a color which contrasts the background.
-- The link will change colour when hovered over with the mouse
+- The link will not change color

 -----